gopherjs/gopherjs/README.md

 - Get help in the [Google Group](https://groups.google.com/d/forum/gopherjs)
 - See the list of [bindings to JavaScript APIs and libraries](https://github.com/gopherjs/gopherjs/wiki/bindings) by community members
 - Follow [GopherJS on Twitter](https://twitter.com/GopherJS)

-### Roadmap
-These features are not implemented yet, but on the roadmap:

-- goroutines, channels, select
-- float32 and complex64 currently have the same precision as float64 and complex128